-The Audit Committee has appointed KPMG LLP, an independent registered public accounting firm, as the Independent Registered Public Accounting Firm of the company and its subsidiaries, in respect of the company's operations in 2012.
+The Audit Committee has appointed KPMG LLP, an independent registered public accounting firm, as the Independent Registered Public Accounting Firm of the company and its subsidiaries, in respect of the company's operations in 2011.
 Representatives of KPMG are expected to attend the annual meeting and will be available to respond to appropriate questions and to make a statement if they so desire.
 KPMG also performs certain audit-related and tax services for the company.
 Although the company is not required to seek stockholder approval of this appointment, the board currently believes that it is a good corporate governance practice to follow.
-If the appointment is not ratified, the Audit Committee will explore the reasons for stockholder registered public accounting firm at any time during the year if the Audit Committee determines that it would be in the company's and our stockholders' best interests.
+If the appointment is not ratified, the Audit Committee will explore the reasons for stockholder rejection and will reconsider the appointment.
+Even if the appointment is ratified, the Audit Committee, in its discretion, may appoint a different independent registered public accounting firm at any time during the year if the Audit Committee determines that it would be in the company's and our stockholders' best interests.